 Beginning this year we will be focusing on a “Bell to Bell” attendance policy.
 Tardies will be closely monitored and documented.
-Also, as of July 9th, we will not dismiss students between 2:45 and 3:15.
+We will not dismiss students between 2:45 and 3:00.
 Unfortunately, we have had a number of parents who repeatedly check children out of school during the last 30 minutes of the school day.
 This is disruptive to our classroom instruction and impacts student learning.
 Please try to schedule appointments after the school day.

 STUDENT WORK FOLDERS

 Each K-5 student will bring home a work folder every Monday.
 This folder will include the work completed by the student during the previous week and other vital communication such as; the weekly Monday newsletter, field trip information, upcoming events, order forms, and information about class/school projects.
 Parents should review weekly progress with the child and should sign the parent form each Monday.
 All folders should be returned to the teacher each Tuesday morning so the teacher is certain that the parent is aware of the child’s progress.
 We encourage parents to make comments weekly and to schedule conferences with the teacher as needed if there are questions or concerns about the child’s progress.
 Weekly folders also contain important newsletters and notices for parents.
 Please read and keep it handy.